List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 A classmate of Josuke's who meets him when Jotaro is searching for Josuke, resulting in the two becoming quick friends.
 Koichi is a young freshman in high school, and despite his age, he is very short.
 Throughout the series, he forms a student-teacher relationship with Jotaro.
 When Koichi is stabbed by the Arrow from Keicho Nijimura, he was initially rendered unconscious and thought to be fatally wounded, but soon awakened his Stand Echoes (エコーズ, Ekōzu), (Note: "Reverb" in official English releases.) which has three distinct forms, or Acts, that he gains as he develops as a character.
 However, Koichi can only call upon one at any given time.
 Echoes Act 1 can replicate sound effects, such as a train alarm; he can attach these sound effects as written kana to anything, and if he attaches them to an opponent, he can overwhelm them with sound.
 Echoes Act 2 also writes out sound effects in kana, but rather than replicating the noise, it replicates the phenomenon that would create that sound effect (e.g. attaching the word "whoosh" causes a gust of wind to blow by, or "sizzle" will cause something to glow with heat).
 Acts 1 and 2 are also long range, and Koichi can use either of them as a scout to find a specific target.
 Echoes Act 3 loses the former abilities and its long range, but gains the ability "3 Freeze", which causes a target to become extremely heavy to the point that it is incapable of moving.
 Act 3 also shows its own sentience separate of Koichi, which is rare in Stands.
 It talks in a monotone voice, and frequently says vulgar phrases in English.

+In Japanese, he is voiced by Yuki Kaji in the anime and subsequent appearances, and Romi Park in Eyes of Heaven and All Star Battle.
+In English, he is voiced by Zach Aguilar.